araines/homeassistant-thermoplus-ble/info.md

 ## Troubleshooting

-Please raise a GitHub issue if you are experience issues with your sensors or have a different sensor type you would like supported.
+Read [troubleshooting][troubleshooting-link].

 ## Installation

 Use [HACS][hacs-site] to install this integration.
 If you don't have HACS yet, install that first.
 Currently you will need to add this as a custom repository.

 Once you have installed, restart Home Assistant.
 Add your configuration (see below), and restart Home Assistant again.

 ## Configuration